scrum-1/horosim/README.md

 Every time that you change your code:
 * press verify in the Arduino IDE (or press "Export compiled Binary")
 * change to the terminal that you used to run your program for the last time
-* run your new program (./Test.ino.exe)
+* run your new program (./robot_with_dc_motors.ino)

 I recommend that your Arduino program is saved in /home/htmaa/Arduino.
 So you keep a clean copy of the repository files and you can upgrade the source code easily.

 #### Examples

-I provide with two different examples.
+I provide with three different examples.
 The first one is the line following robot.
 The second one is an example of the user interface (buttons, potentiometers and LEDs).
+The third one is a proportinal controller.
 For more information about the examples, check the [examples page](docs/Examples.md)

 ## Hardware setup ##

 In order to be able to use you machine you should define the kind of electronics and motors and sensors that you will employ.
-This is done in the model and in the Ardiono code.
+This is done in the model and in the Arduino code.

 In the model, the movements of your machine are defined by joints.
 Each joint represents a degree of freedom of your machine and they can be rotational or prismatic (linear).
 In addition, the vision sensors or proximity sensors should be in the model.
 All the sensors and joints have a name, which should be unique.